 'Sister Jaguar's Journey' takes a healing odyssey into the Amazon rainforest

-Seeing Sr. Judy's film and reading her memoir can be of cathartic value to the senior sisters among us, or to anyone with anger management issues stemming from trauma and who seeks to heal memories.
-To those considering religious life her story can help one discern her motives for choosing to follow a religious vocation.
-The film sheds light on religious life in the United States in the 1960s in particular; some of the historical photos and footage reveal details of the bygone era of post-World War II boom experienced by religious communities in the United States.
+Seeing Sister Judy's film and reading her memoir can be of cathartic value to the senior sisters among us, or to anyone with anger management issues stemming from trauma and who seeks to heal memories.
+To those considering religious life, her story can help one discern motives for choosing to follow a religious vocation.
+The film sheds light on religious life in the United States in the 1960s in particular; some of the historical photos and footage reveal details of the bygone era of the post-World War II boom experienced by religious communities in the United States.

 There were 122 postulants in her class, the largest group the Adrian Dominicans had ever had.
 Judy thought she would be among sisters like those who lived near her.
 Instead, she came under the authority of a draconic postulant mistress who shouted rules and imposed silence and humiliating penances.
 This is not what Judy had ever expected; to her, the postulant director was worse than her mother, and the pre-Vatican II disciplinary practices of postulancy and novitiate were worse than home.

 Yet she stayed.
 She kept in mind the gentle sisters who taught her for 14 years and knew that life in the novitiate was not the real Adrian Dominican life.
 She was attracted to the congregation's response to the civil rights movement and other social issues of the decade.
 She could not reconcile their social justice ministry with the injustice she experienced during initial formation.
 The situation added to the anger arising from her family life that she tried to bury.